chaw/r7rs-libs/README.md

 A set of libraries written for R7RS Scheme:

-* abbrev - create set of unambiguous abbreviations for strings (like Ruby Abbrev)
+* abbrev - create set of unambiguous abbreviations for strings (like Ruby's Abbrev class)

-A set of libraries currently being written for R7RS Scheme:

 * constants - some commonly used mathematical or scientific numbers
+* logger - a logging framework (based on Ruby's Logger class)
+* statistics - some descriptive statistical functions for lists
+* text - formatting or manipulating text documents

 ## SLIB